mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### INTO THE MAELSTROM

-If the Travellers make three successful Electronics (sensors) checks in a row, they detect an object at approximately 35,500 kilometres.
+If the Travellers make three successful Electronics (sensors) checks in a row, they detect an object at approximately 35,500 kilometers.
 It is moving in an unpredictable pattern, either under its own power or being blown by the shifting winds.
 Either way, it is obviously artificial and could be a floating platform or starship.

 If it is an Ancients artefact, then they could use it as a bargaining chip and escape the arrest warrant.
 The only way onwards is downwards...